📅 Published on September 24, 2025 | 🕒 Last updated on May 11, 2026

 FAQ’s

-In the general population, lumbar muscle and ligament strain—typically from overuse, sudden unaccustomed activity, or improper lifting—is the most frequent cause.
-In clinical settings, disc herniation, degenerative disc disease, and lumbar spondylosis are among the most common structural diagnoses.
+Lumbar muscle and ligament strain — from overuse, sudden activity, or improper lifting — is the most frequent cause.
+In clinical settings, disc herniation, degenerative disc disease, and lumbar spondylosis are the most common structural diagnoses.[4]

 Yes.
-Psychological stress activates the hypothalamic-pituitary-adrenal (HPA) axis, increases cortisol, and triggers sustained paraspinal muscle tension—all of which can cause or perpetuate LBP.
-The biopsychosocial model of pain recognizes that emotional and cognitive factors are not just “secondary” contributors but primary drivers of pain experience and chronification.
+Psychological stress activates the HPA axis, elevates cortisol, and triggers sustained paraspinal muscle tension.
+The biopsychosocial model — endorsed by The Lancet and WHO — recognises that emotional and cognitive factors are primary drivers of pain experience and chronification, not merely secondary contributors.
+[6][7]

 The facet joints, intervertebral joints, and sacroiliac joints are often involved.
 Degeneration, inflammation, or misalignment in these joints can contribute to discomfort.

-Severe or worsening pain, leg numbness, muscle weakness, difficulty walking, or changes in bladder or bowel function are signs that require immediate medical care.
+Rapidly worsening pain, leg numbness or weakness, difficulty walking, fever, unexplained weight loss, or changes in bladder or bowel function are red-flag symptoms requiring urgent medical evaluation.
+[4][20]

-There is a meaningful genetic component to several conditions underlying LBP, including intervertebral disc degeneration, scoliosis, spondylolisthesis, and osteoporosis.
-Twin studies demonstrate heritability estimates of 30–60% for disc degeneration.
-Family history is therefore a clinically relevant risk factor.
+There is a meaningful genetic component.
+Twin studies demonstrate heritability of 30–74% for lumbar disc degeneration depending on the phenotype assessed.
+A family history of LBP is therefore a clinically relevant risk factor.
+[21][22]

 Yes.
 Constipation can cause lower back pain when backed-up stool increases pressure on the lower spine and surrounding nerves, leading to discomfort or aching.
 Pain may improve once bowel movements become regular, but persistent symptoms should be evaluated by a healthcare provider.